AZER-LAHMAR/DeepLung-Classifier/README.md

 ## Training the Model 💡
 <a name="training-the-model"></a>
+Training the model in deep learning is essential to enable it to learn from the data and make predictions.
+During the training process, the model adjusts its internal parameters to minimize a loss function, which measures the difference between the predicted output and the actual output
 ```
 # Training the model using the fit method
 history = model.fit(train, steps_per_epoch=train.samples // batch_size,